-China is a strong aquaculture country, accounting for about 59.71% of the world's total production (FAO, 2022).
-In 2021, China's marine aquaculture production was almost 2.21 \times 107t, accounting for 40.99% of aquaculture production (FFABC, 2022), of which the total output of traditional net cages was 6.27×10^5 t, and that of offshore net cages was 3.37 $\times 10^5$ t.
+China is a strong aquaculture country, accounting for about 59.71% of the world's total production (Fao, 2022).
+In 2021, China's marine aquaculture production was almost 2.21 $\times$ 10t, accounting for 40.99% of aquaculture production (Fisheries and Fisheries Administration Bureau of China, 2022), of which the total output of traditional net cages was $6.27 \times 10^5$ t, and that of offshore net cages was $3.37 \times 10^5$ t.
 The products of cage culture provide the population with large quantities of high-quality proteins and have become essential to guaranteeing food security in the country.
 However, with the rapid development of farmed net cages, the disaster of net cages is becoming more and more prominent.
-According to the statistics of China Marine Disaster Bulletin (2013-2022), the direct economic loss caused by marine disasters was 71.3 billion Yuan, with an average loss of 7.1 billion Yuan per year, and the one-year economic loss caused by the destruction of fishery facilities in 2021 was as high as 10.649 billion Yuan (FFABC, 2022).
+According to the statistics of China Marine Disaster Bulletin (2013-2022), the direct economic loss caused by marine disasters was 71.3 billion Yuan, with an average loss of 7.1 billion Yuan per year, and the one-year economic loss caused by the destruction of fishery facilities in 2021 was as high as 10.649 billion Yuan (Fisheries and Fisheries Administration Bureau of China, 2022).
 It can be seen that marine disasters cause severe damage to mariculture net cages and have a profound impact on the development of the marine netting industry.

 Among the many marine disasters, typhoons and sea ice are the main disaster factors that damage marine net cages.
 Under the background of global warming and sea level rise, the frequency and intensity of typhoon disasters have escalated, and the losses caused to countries worldwide have been increasing yearly (Hou et al., 2020).
 China is no exception, with a vast coastline, complex coastal topography, seasonal changes in climate, and abundant marine resources, which provide a broad space for developing mariculture net cages.
 Nevertheless, the vast coastline and complex climate change have also led to frequent typhoon disasters in the mariculture industry of China.
 Extreme disasters such as typhoons are accompanied by strong winds and severe seawater fluctuations, resulting in damage to the floating collar, rupture of the netting, failure of the mooring system, and even lead to the cage's instantaneous submergence, losses, and overturning.
 During this process, the fish in the cages collide, leading to fish damage and disease, resulting in fish death (Jiang, 2021).
-In winter, there will be a long-term sea ice disaster in the sea area of northern China.
-The net cages in this sea area must withstand the pressure of frozen and the impact of ice floe.
-The impacts
+In winter, there will be a long-term sea ice disaster in the sea area of

-^{}Corresponding author.
+\Corresponding author.

-E-mail address: bichunwei@ouc.edu.cn (Chun-Wei Bi).
+E-mail address: bichunwei@ouc.edu.cn (Chunwei Bi).

-^{©2024} The Authors.
+©2024 The Authors.
 This is an open access article under the CC BY-NC-ND license that permits unrestricted use provided proper citation of the original work.